-We also cover treatment you need for medical conditions related to your pregnancy and childbirth.
-The treatment is covered up to the limits that apply in the rest of the plan.
+We cover treatment you need for medical conditions related to your pregnancy and childbirth.
+The treatment is covered up to the limits that apply in the rest of this plan.

-Examples of non-routine medical conditions related to pregnancy and childbirth that we cover are:
+Examples of medical conditions related to pregnancy and childbirth that we cover are: